Major League Baseball rivalries: Boston Red Sox vs. Tampa Bay Rays

 The Rays–Red Sox rivalry is contested between the Tampa Bay Rays and Boston Red Sox.
 Though this rivalry is more recent than the Yankees–Red Sox rivalry, both teams have regularly competed for the AL East title since 2008, winning it a combined seven times between 2008 and 2021.
 They have also met in the postseason several times, most recently in 2021.
 Due to this level of close competition, the rivalry has been called one of the most competitive in the modern American League.

 American League Central

+Cleveland Guardians vs Detroit Tigers

+The Cleveland Guardians share a rivalry with the Detroit Tigers fueled by geographic proximity between the two cities, and elements from the intense rivalry between Michigan and Ohio State.
+The rivalry with came to a head on August 7, 2013, with the teams first and second in the AL Central standings.
+Many Tigers fans who made the short trip to Cleveland started a "Let's go Tigers!" chant while the game was tied in the ninth inning.
+Cleveland fans countered with a "Detroit's bankrupt!" chant, in reference to the city's 2013 bankruptcy.
+Footage of the chants from SportsTime Ohio circulated online, with many baseball fans on social media criticizing Cleveland fans for the chant due to the circumstances of Detroit's financial situation.
+The Tigers ended up defeating Cleveland 6–5 in 14 innings.
+The two teams have played almost evenly over their 125-year history with Detroit holding a narrow 1,168–1,167 lead.
+The teams have met twice in the postseason, with Cleveland winning the 2024 AL Division Series and Detroit winning the 2025 AL Wild Card Series.

 Detroit Tigers vs. Chicago White Sox

-The rivalry between the Detroit Tigers and Chicago White Sox is one of the oldest active rivalries in the league today.
-Both teams joined the American League in 1901 and have actively played one another regularly for over 120 years.
-There are other professional sports teams rivalries between Chicago and Detroit, such as the Bulls–Pistons rivalry in the NBA and the Bears-Lions rivalry in the NFL.
-Despite playing one another for over 2,200 games, both teams have yet to meet in the postseason in their 122-year series.
+The series between the Detroit Tigers and Chicago White Sox is one of the oldest active rivalries in the Major League Baseball.
+Both teams joined the American League in 1901 after being charter members of the original Western League.
+Both have actively played one another annually for over 120 seasons.
+As is often the case between professional sports teams located in Chicago or Detroit, there usually exists a rivalry as such with the Bulls–Pistons rivalry of the NBA, the Blackhawks–Red Wings rivalry of the NHL, and the Bears–Lions rivalry of the NFL.
+Despite playing one another for over 2,200 games as of 2026, both teams have yet to meet in the postseason.

-As of the end of the season, the Tigers lead the series 1,146–1,114–15.